Skip navigation

 Page Content

-Spend a month in the United Kingdom earning credit while learning about historic and modern British libraries, archives, and special collections on-site from distinguished British librarians, archivists, and information specialists.
+Students spend time in the United Kingdom earning credit while learning about historic and modern British libraries, archives, and special collections on-site from distinguished British librarians, archivists, and information specialists.

-In addition to participating in scheduled lectures and tours, students are required to submit book reviews and a reflective journal for LIS 580 and research paper on an approved topic for LIS 587.
+Students have the opportunity to accompany faculty to sites such as Oxford and The British Library - and time to explore sites of interest on their own.
+In addition to participating in scheduled lectures and tours, students are required to submit book reviews and a reflective journal for LIS 480/580 and research paper on an approved topic for LIS 487/587.

 Note: This program includes extensive walking and taking stairs.
 There are also crowds in public transportation (buses and tube) and public attractions.
 The climate difference tends to affect allergies.